 Umami is known to be the fifth taste, joining sweet, sour, salty and bitter.
-These are known as the basic, or primary tastes.
+It is a primary, or basic taste.

-To define things in a more technical manner, umami is used mainly for substances combining the amino acid glutamate, as well as the nucleotides inosinate and guanylate.
+To define things in a more technical manner, the term umami is used mainly for substances combining the amino acid glutamate, as well as the nucleotides inosinate and guanylate.

 Umami is a very delicate taste.
 Subtle.
 It is a taste that spreads across the tongue, coating it completely.
 Lingering.
 Bringing a mouthwatering sensation.
 A pleasant savory taste.

-Green tea contains a high amount of glutamate, an amino acid which produces a satisfying, savory umami taste.
+Green tea is rich in glutamate, an amino acid which produces a satisfying, savory umami taste.
 Anyone who has tried green tea will perhaps have sensed varying levels of sweet, umami, astringent, and bitter tastes.
 While the sweet and umami tastes result from theanine and glutamate, the astringent taste comes from catechin and the bitter taste from caffeine.